israelBuskila/Task-Manager-App/README.md

 - Backend: Hosted on Render
 - Database: MongoDB Atlas

+> **Note**: The backend server may experience a cold start delay of up to 50 seconds after periods of inactivity.
+This is normal behavior for the free tier of Render.
+Please be patient when making the first request after a period of inactivity.

 ### Test Account
 For testing purposes, you can use the following admin account:
 - Email: admin1@gmail.com